MichaelBoegner/dry-forloop/README.md

 # dry-forloop #
-A drier version of Javascript's existing forLoop.
+A drier version of JavaScript's existing forLoop.
 Like forEach, but with parameters for start, operator, length, and iterator!

 This is an open-source project.
 We are accepting PRs.